swsamleo/wei_shao.github.io/_pages/about.md

 News

 ======
+* 3/24: Our survey paper (IoT security) has been accepted by IEEE Internet of Things Journal.
 * 12/23: I was awarded a grant from the **AWS** and **RMIT University**, aiming to significantly advance cybersecurity in network infrastructures (Principal Investigator).
 * 9/23: Our paper is accepted by ICDM (Core A*, CCF B)
 * 6/23: Join in data61 CSIRO as a IWY (Impossible Without you) Research Scientist